Sin

-In religious context, sin is a transgression against divine law or a law of the deities.
+The term sin originates from the Old English synn, tracing back to Proto-Germanic and Proto-Indo-European roots meaning "being" or "truly guilty", implying a judgment of wrongdoing.
+Over time, different religions and cultures developed distinct understandings of sin, often shaping moral frameworks and spiritual practices.
 Each culture has its own interpretation of what it means to commit a sin.
-While sins are generally considered actions, any thought, word, or act considered immoral, selfish, shameful, harmful, or alienating might be termed "sinful".
+While sins are generally considered actions, any thought, word, or act considered immoral, amoral, selfish, shameful, harmful, or alienating might be termed "sinful".

-The concept of sin originates from the Old English synn, tracing back to Proto-Germanic and Proto-Indo-European roots meaning “being” or “truly guilty,” implying a judgment of wrongdoing.
-Over time, different religions and cultures developed distinct understandings of sin, often shaping moral frameworks and spiritual practices.